 BEVESPI AEROSPHERE should be used with caution in patients with urinary retention.
 Prescribers and patients should be alert for signs and symptoms of urinary retention (e.g., difficulty passing urine, painful urination), especially in patients with prostatic hyperplasia or bladder-neck obstruction.
 Instruct patients to consult a physician immediately should any of these signs or symptoms develop.

 Patient Counseling Information

-Advise the patient to read the FDA-approved patient labeling (Medication Guide and Instructions for Use)
+Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION and Instructions for Use)

-Asthma-Related Death: Inform patients that LABAs, such as formoterol fumarate, one of the active ingredients in BEVESPI AEROSPHERE, increase the risk of asthma-related death.
+Inform patients that LABAs, such as formoterol fumarate, one of the active ingredients in BEVESPI AEROSPHERE, when used alone (without an inhaled corticosteroid), increase the risk of serious asthma-related events, including asthma-related death.
 BEVESPI AEROSPHERE is not indicated for the treatment of asthma.

 Instruct patients to seek medical attention immediately if they experience any of the following:

 - Need for more inhalations than usual of their rescue inhaler

 Patients should not stop therapy with BEVESPI AEROSPHERE without physician/provider guidance since symptoms may recur after discontinuation.